auth0/docs/articles/native-platforms/android/07-authorization.md

  ### Before Starting

- Be sure that you have completed the [User Profile](04-user-profile.md) Quickstart.
+ Be sure that you have completed the [user profile](04-user-profile.md) quickstart.

  ### 1. Create a Rule to assing roles